View Gallery Westobou River Crossing & Higher Education/Civic District

 Westobou Crossing is the only Master Plan District that spans the Savannah River, includes specific projects in North Augusta and Augusta and takes advantage of on-going collaboration of both the public and private sectors.
 This will be a huge urban riverfront endeavor working together in a joint development along this span of the Savannah River to realize exciting recreation, retail and entertainment destinations.

 The Higher Education/Civic District includes several city facilities including the Municipal Building and the Augusta Museum of History.
-With open land and buildings that could easily be retrofitted to educational facilities, this area could easily become a cornerstone for additional higher education capacity downtown.
-Being strategically located along the Gordon Highway, there is excellent access to the high technology centers of the Savannah River Site, Fort Gordon, the Phinizy Center for Water Sciences Swamp & Nature Park, and Augusta University.
+With open land and buildings that could easily be retrofitted to educational facilities, this area could easily become a cornerstone for additional higher education capacity downtown, especially in the cyber arena.
+Being strategically located along the Gordon Highway, there is excellent access to the high technology centers of Fort Gordon, Augusta University and the Savannah River Site.

 To jump start this project, the City of North Augusta acquired acreage between the 5th Street Bridge and U.S. Route #1 and developed a new intersection for ease in traffic flow.
 The ribbon-cutting for this new interchange occurred on 11/16/2009.